Child Care Facilities Revolving Loan Fund

 The Child Care Facilities Revolving Fund (CCFRF) provides funding to eligible California Department of Education (CDE) child care and development contracting agencies for renovation and repair of existing facilities or the acquisition of relocatable buildings.

 Chapter 32, Statutes of 2014 establishes the CCFRF to provide funding for the renovation, repair, or improvement of an existing building to make the building suitable for licensure for child care and development services, and for the purchase of new relocatable child care facilities for lease to school districts and contracting agencies that provide child care and development services.
 The CDE’s Early Education and Support Division (EESD) administers the CCFRF program in accordance with California Education Code (EC) Section 8278.3.

 The CCFRF includes the State’s lease-purchase program for relocatable child care facilities as well as the California Renovation and Repair Loan (CRRL) program.
 All funds advanced from the CCFRF must be repaid by the contracting agency over a period no longer than ten years, with no interest.
 In accordance with EC 8278.3, funding is limited to only existing contracting agencies that provide CDE-subsidized child care program services.
-These include the following CDD administered programs: (1) General Child Care and Development; (2) California State Preschool; (3) Migrant Child Care and Development; (4) Child Care and Development Services for Children with Exceptional Needs; and (5) California School Age Families Education.
+These include the following EESD administered programs: (1) General Child Care and Development; (2) California State Preschool; (3) Migrant Child Care and Development; (4) Child Care and Development Services for Children with Exceptional Needs; and (5) California School Age Families Education.

 With the CCFRF General Facilities loan, child care agencies may apply for up to $420,000 for each single, freestanding relocatable building (basic building consisting of three 12 by 40 foot modules) and up to $140,000 maximum for each additional module added to the basic building.
 Eligible program costs include building expenses, architect and inspection fees, site development, and site improvement costs.